14 best product tour software for SaaS teams (2026)

 (Source)

 Userpilot offers a robust product tour offering.
 It contains features essential to building a quality tour, including tooltips, slideouts, and even videos.
-Userpilot’s analytics tools pack a punch, allowing product managers to set and track goals, segment users, and A/B test product tour flows.
+Userpilot's analytics are genuinely useful, allowing product managers to set and track goals, segment users, and A/B test product tour flows.

 Pros